stackbit/stackbit-nextjs-starter/README.md

 ### Add a new page

-Add a new markdown file to `content/pages/new-page.md` with the following frontmatter.
+Create a new markdown file `content/pages/new-page.md` with the following frontmatter.

 ```yaml
 ---